Lemoncode/d3js-samples/samples/02 Charts/02 BarChart/readme.md

   });
 ```

-> Excercise: Let's try to this dynamic, we dont' want to stick to a given resolution, steps:
+> **Excercise**: Let's try to this dynamic, we dont' want to stick to a given resolution, steps:

 1. Create a function where you determine the size of the canvas as parameters.
 2. Get the SVG widht and height and maximize size.